CharlesCara/DatastreamDSWS2R/README.md

     options(Datastream.Username = "YOURUSERNAME")
     options(Datastream.Password = "YOURPASSWORD")

+## Static Requests
-Once set up a typical request would be for a snapshot request:
+Once set up a typical request would be for a snapshot or *static* request:

      mydsws <- dsws$new()
      myData <- mydsws$snapshotRequest(instrument = c("ABF","RIO","WPP"),